Photo: Helge T. Markussen (NPI)

 Working groups

-The Atmosphere Flagship has established eight working groups focusing on specific scientific questions.
-Each working group has one or two contact persons.
+The Atmosphere Flagship has established five working groups focusing on specific scientific questions.
+Each working group is supported by a leadership team.

 Background